tsarwar0/exercises/docker_readme.md

     RUN mvn package -DskipTests
     ```

-### Stage 2: Security Scanning with Trivy - This can be part of CI/CD pipeline as well if you dont chose to ember here.
+### Stage 2: Security Scanning with Trivy - This can be part of CI/CD pipeline as well if you dont chose to embed here.

 1. **Base Image**: Uses the builder stage as the base
 2. **Copy Trivy**: `COPY --from=aquasec/trivy:latest /usr/local/bin/trivy /usr/local/bin/trivy`